Table of Contents

 If the person is disrespectful to you or your boundaries, this is bad news and another sign that they might not be a good fit.

-It’s important to stay true to yourself in dating after divorce and know what you are looking for and what is important to you.
+Stay true to yourself when dating after divorce, and know what you are looking for and what is important to you.
 If you’re really not feeling it, then it’s okay to walk away.

-If a date is disrespecting your boundaries, you also shouldn’t feel like you have to put up with it.
+If a date is disrespecting your boundaries, you also shouldn’t feel like you have to put up with this behavior.

-Dating after a divorce is a great time to get back out there and enjoy yourself, but most importantly it’s also a time to be true to yourself.
+Dating in your 50s after a divorce is a great time to get back out there and enjoy yourself, but most importantly, it’s also a time to be true to yourself.

 If a date isn’t going well, it’s okay to be blunt about ending it early.

-If you’re on a first or second date and you notice that things aren’t clicking, it’s okay, to be honest, and let the other person know that you don’t see a future with them.
+If you’re on a first or second date and you notice that things aren’t clicking, it’s okay, to be honest.
+Let the other person know that you don’t see a future with them.

 If you’re not ready to be exclusive or you don’t want to spend too much time with the person, don’t feel like you have to rush it.

-It’s best to have the confidence to be upfront and let the person know what you’re comfortable with and what you’re not ready for.
+It’s best to have the confidence to be upfront and let new people know what you’re comfortable with and what you’re not ready for.

-Having mutual respect and open communication that is comfortable to participate in will help you in developing good relationships and ending the bad ones.
+Having mutual respect and open communication that is comfortable to participate in will help you develop good relationships and end the bad ones.

 Choose an online dating site that has a reasonable number of people registered on the site in your area and in your preferred age bracket.
-Be visible on the one site for 1 month and then reassess how you feel.
+Be visible on one site for one month, and then reassess how you feel.

-According to Bela Gandhi a relationship expert, “you should be psychotically optimistic about dating when you are over 50”.
-When you are over 50 you should know what your deal breakers are and what your must-haves are in a new partner.
+According to Bela Gandhi a relationship expert, “You should be psychotically optimistic about dating when you are over 50”.
+When you are over 50, you should know what your deal breakers are and what your must-haves are with a new partner.

 If you do find someone online that you have an interest in meeting, the first date should be in a public place for your safety.

-Should you have a group of close friends, let them know that you are now ready to start your new dating life.
-They know you well and have your best interests at heart and may know of someone that would be a good match for you.
+If you have a group of close friends, let them know that you are now ready to enter the dating scene.
+They know you well, have your best interests at heart, and may know of someone who would be a good match for you.

 Avoid the Rebound when dating in your 50s after a divorce

-When you start dating after divorce take things slowly, don’t jump into a committed relationship.
+When you start dating in your 50s after a divorce, take things slowly; don’t jump into a committed relationship.
 Avoid getting involved with someone on the rebound.

-You may be feeling lonely and feel the need to fill the empty space in your life but it’s best to meet a lot of people, socialize and have a good time before becoming exclusive.
+You may be feeling lonely and feel the need to fill the empty space in your life, but it’s best to meet a lot of new people, socialize, and have a good time before becoming exclusive.

-Dating after divorce can be a scary prospect, but it’s also an exciting one.
+Dating in your 50s after a divorce can be a scary prospect, but it’s also an exciting one.
 While it’s important to take things slow and not rush into a new relationship, it’s also crucial not to isolate yourself from the world around you.

-Remember that everyone has insecurities and you don’t need to have your life figured out right now.
+Everyone has insecurities, and you don’t need to have your life figured out right now.
 All you have to do is open yourself up to new people and experiences and see what happens!